yuxi7793/edge-seeker/zipline-x/AlphaFactor-Backtester-main/README.md

 ---

+### Set you environment variables
+* in ~/.bashrc (~/.zshrc on macOS) set the location of the root folder of the project which will include three different cloned repos and a .zipline data directory.
+It is technically an .SQLLite database. export ZIPLINE_ROOT=/home/morgan/repos/edge-seeker/zipline-x/.zipline

+* Add the QUANDL_API key to your ~/.bashrc (~/.zshrc on macOS) export QUANDL_API_KEY=tw2sxkKZo_y1UvMcnSux

 ### Required Installations
 To get started, you need to install two additional packages: zipline-reloaded and pyfolio-reloaded.
+1. Create a folder called zipline_x

-1. Clone pyfolio-reloaded for analyzing and plotting backtest results.
+2. Clone pyfolio-reloaded for analyzing and plotting backtest results.
 You can find it [here](https://github.com/YuweiUltra/pyfolio-reloaded).
 This version includes functionality to output plots in an HTML file.
-2. Clone zipline-reloaded for backtesting trading strategies.
+3. Clone zipline-reloaded for backtesting trading strategies.
 You can find it [here](https://github.com/YuweiUltra/zipline-reloaded).
-3. Clone this AlphaFactor-Backtester repository.
+4. Clone this AlphaFactor-Backtester repository.

+### Create a conda environment and install repos
+Warning: Do not deviate from this sequence or you may have dependency clashes

+conda create --name zip_312 python=3.12
+conda activate zipline_x_312
+pip install numpy==1.26.4

+From pyfolio-reloaded:
+pip install .
+From zipline-reloaded:
+pip install .

 ### project Structure
 ```
-.
+zipline_x
 ├── .zipline/                  # Configuration and data for Zipline
 ├── AlphaFactor-Backtester/    # Main project directory
 ├── pyfolio-reloaded/          # Pyfolio library for performance analysis and visualization